jbarratt/serialized-nikola/posts/2011/09/an-iteration-of-the-lean-meetings-concept/index.md

 to _have a conversation._ Pre-set agendas feel like best practice, but they can get in the way of that 'true goal' more often than not.

-{% blockquote %}
-Control, agendas, and procedures impeded conversation, focusing on the structure of the meeting rather than the topics at hand.
-If you want people to engage in and feel they’ve derived value from your meeting, make them feel respected, not restricted.
+> Control, agendas, and procedures impeded conversation, focusing on the
+> structure of the meeting rather than the topics at hand.
+If you want
-{% endblockquote %}
+> people to engage in and feel they’ve derived value from your meeting,
+> make them feel respected, not restricted.

 After having orchestrated a few meetings using this idea, some helpful practices have emerged, which seemed worth sharing.